 - Compare prices by searching for routes on a website like Skyscanner or Momondo and even set price alerts.
 You might find a very good deal.

 - Don’t leave it till the last minute.
-While in the past you could find a better deal by booking late, I don’t find it’s the case anymore.
+While in the past you could find a better deal by booking late, I don’t find this is the case anymore.
 Especially with low costs: their prices usually shoot through the roof a day before the flight.

 For example, I booked my berth on the night train from Stockholm to Abisko four months in advance, because that’s when the train tickets were cheapest, yet the quantity was limited.